Legal Aid for Women

 Legal Aid for Women (Juridisk rådgivning for kvinner; JURK) is a Norwegian non-profit NGO offering legal advice to women on a voluntary and free basis, and a think tank focusing on matters relating to women and the law.
 It is affiliated with the University of Oslo Faculty of Law.
 It was founded in 1974.
 It is a member of the Norwegian Women's Lobby and the Forum for Women and Development.
+JURK was among the signatories of a 2025 call for an inclusive feminism with around 30 other Norwegian organizations.